fire1ce/3os.org/docs/infrastructure/proxmox/gpu-passthrough/igpu-passthrough-to-vm.md

 cd /dev/dri && ls -la
 ```

-The output should incliude the `renderD128`
+The output should include the `renderD128`

 ![VM renderD128][vm-renderd128-img]